joachifm/hxine/README.md

 Note that Xine defaults to auto-detecting audio and video drivers.

-To configure xine before using it, for example to play video files, use `openWith` and supply a `XineConf` value:
+To configure xine before using it, for example to play video files (note, this doesn't work), use `openWith` and supply a `XineConf` value:

     > import qualified Xine
     > main = do